Orcohen33/Ex2_OOP_Graphs/README.md

-   - Open cmd in the project directory (do not move Ex2.jar to other directorys)
+   - Open cmd in the project folder (do not move Ex2.jar to other folders)

       - ![Ex2howto](https://user-images.githubusercontent.com/92351152/145798926-7469599a-b02c-4f13-ab8c-842a4a4ef3c9.jpg)